 A big, physical 20-year-old in his fourth year of professional baseball despite only reaching as high as Low-A for four games earlier this summer, Shakir Albert’s body and power profile are among his biggest assets right now.
 The outfielder has good raw power from the right side, but it’s nearly all pull power, and he struggles mightily going the other way with authority.
 That pull-happy tendency carries over into his plate coverage and strike zone discipline, too, and he’s particularly susceptible to stuff both hard and soft on the outside corner as he doesn’t have the mechanics to right now hit the ball to right-center field with authority.
 He’s a dead-red hitter, too, who will struggle with good off-speed pitches and doesn’t seem to very well recognize spin out of a pitcher’s hand.

-His foot speed is fine, and he’s a good enough athlete to man the corner outfield positions with little problem, and his arm strength is probably slightly above-average at best, which will likely profile him better as a left fielder than in right.
-His hit tool will almost certainly always suffer because of his lack of plate coverage, and his contact skills are below-average.
+His foot speed is fine, and he’s a good enough athlete to man the corner outfield positions with little problem, though his arm strength is probably average at best and that’ll likely profile him better as a left fielder than in right.
+His hit tool will almost certainly always suffer because of his lack of pitch recognition and plate coverage, and his contact skills are below-average.
 But that power… watch the video we’ve shared up above to see him launch an absolute no-doubter for a home run in his first at-bat during that August 14 game against the AZL Brewers.
 You can’t teach raw power like that, especially against high, hard fastballs, and if Shakir Albert is to go anywhere in baseball it’ll be over-the-fence pop that will prove to be his carrying tool.